MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-deploy-models-cohere-embed.md

 * Context window of the model is 512 tokens
 * Embed English accepts images as a base64 encoded data url

+Image embeddings consume a fixed number of tokens per image—1,000 tokens per image—which translates to a price of $0.0001 per image embedded.
+The size or resolution of the image doesn't affect the number of tokens consumed, provided the image is within the accepted dimensions, file size, and formats.

 # [Cohere Embed v3 - Multilingual](#tab/cohere-embed-v3-multilingual)